nplan-io/ml_paper_club/README.md

 # Machine Learning Paper Club with nPlan
-A repository of papers discussed at nPlan's Machine Llearning Ppaper Club.
+A repository of papers discussed at nPlan's Machine Learning Paper Club.

 ## Joining Instructions ##